River Orchy: Geography

 There are islands within the river including a large wooded one about 1 mi above Inverlochy Castle; another one, Eilean a Phortaire, just below Dalmally Bridge, which is also wooded; and immediately below the latter lies a shingle island.
 The shingle island was separated from the fields by the 6 ft drop of the bank.
 Glenorchy Parish Church and the burial place of the Macgregors are located on an islet formed by the river; the well of Saint Conan is nearby.

 Fauna

-Wildlife includes salmon and trout, as well as otter, golden eagle, short-eared owl.
+Wildlife includes salmon and trout, as well as otter, golden eagle and short-eared owl.

 Tourism

 The river's falls and rapids, Grades 3–5, are enjoyed by kayakers and rafting enthusiasts.
 Whitewater rafting season is October to March.
 Fishermen can fish for trout, while salmon fishing season runs from February to October.
 The Dalmally Beats 1, 2 and 3 offer 6 mi of double-bank fishing from the Bridge Pool in Dalmally to Sam's Box Pool in Glen Orchy.
 There is vehicle access to most of the pools on both banks.
-The Upper Craig Beat, an area of approximately 2 mi between Little Colonels pool and the Boat pool allows fishing from both banks.
+The Upper Craig Beat, an area of approximately 2 mi between Little Colonels pool and the Boat pool, allows fishing from both banks.
 Hill walkers climb up to Beinn Dorain, an ascent of 1076 m, 6 mi away.